 I made it with thyme and then again with chives… I must say that I prefer the chives hands down, but if thyme is more up your alley it tasted great too!
 Both variations are below.
 And I was really pleased with the vegan version that I came up with, I will post it hopefully later today as well!

 The wheat germ is something I’ve just always added to my soda bread – it gives it a little boost of vitamin E, B vitamins, protein and healthy fats.
 You can substitute half (or all) the flour for whole wheat flour to give the bread added fibre should you wish.

 Irish Cheddar Herb Soda Bread

 A super moist quick bread that is so simple to make, crunchy with a moist interior that is packed with cheddar herb flavour.
 Ideal for serving warm out of the oven with a cozy bowl of soup or stew.
-This makes 2 loafs and is enough to feed 10-12 hungry mouths!
+This makes 2 loaves but you can cut it in half to just make 1 loaf.

 - 2 tablespoons sugar

 - 1/2 cup cold butter or vegan butter, cut into 1/2" pieces